nkeywal/chess/README.md

 - **Tablebase Probing**: The generator probes Gaviota tablebases using the `python-chess` library to retrieve WDL and DTM data for each position.
 - **Filtering**: `filters.py` contains logic to exclude trivial or redundant positions, ensuring the generated datasets are relevant for training.
 - **Data Format**: Positions are stored in a compact format where each piece's square is represented by a single character from a 64-character alphabet, followed by a single character representing the outcome (W, L, or D).
-- **Move Policies**: Specific JavaScript modules (`policy_*.js`) implement move selection logic for the computer.
-These policies handle tie-breaking when multiple optimal moves are available, such as preferring non-capture draws or specific defensive setups.